ryan-mcclue/unsw/comp3331/wk3/week3.md

 DNS UDP:53
 Request and response same format

+Iterative DNS is where you contact say root, which will then return to you where to go next.
+Recursive DNS will have the root contact next server and so on and finally return result to you.
+Obviously iterative is better at offloading root servers

 A domain is string name of a network.
 A hostname is end-point Essentially, a hostname extends DNS to within a network, e.g. machine-host-name.domain So, 'could' use hostname to communicate with other machine on same network